Govt to pay dues of 53 IPPs in shape of promissory notes

 ISLAMABAD: The State Bank of Pakistan will issue promissory notes to every IPP (Independent Power Producer) under a payment mechanism in two or three installments.
 The government of Pakistan has to pay the dues of 53 IPPs, which stand at about Rs 450 billion prior to turning MoUs into amended power purchase agreements (PPAs).

-“So far, 47 IPPs have signed MoUs and six leftover IPPs will sign MoUs within a short span of time as talks with them have begun.
-The monetary impact of MoUs with IPPs has been estimated at Rs836 billion in the remaining period of their PPA that stands at 10-12 years.
-Talks are under way with 47 IPPs for finalising Master Agreements for altered PPAs and they have also been shared with the templates to this effect,” a senior official who is part of ongoing talks with IPPs confided to The News.
+“So far 47 IPPs have signed MoUs and six leftover IPPs will sign MoUs within a short span of time as talks with them have begun.
+The monetary impact of MoUs with IPPs has been estimated at Rs 836 billion in the remaining period of their PPA that stands at 10-12 years.
+Talks are under way with 47 IPPs for finalizing Master Agreements for altered PPAs and they have also been shared with the templates to this effect,” a senior official who is part of ongoing talks with IPPs confided to The News.